2008 Arizona Wildcats football team: Game summaries

-Idaho
+vs Idaho

 In the 2008 season opener, Arizona would dominate in this 70–0 shutout over the visiting Vandals of Idaho.
 For the game, the Wildcats would outgain the Vandals in total offense 521 to 112 yards.
 The game also marked the most points scored in a game by Arizona since a 74-0 victory in 1921 over the Texas College of Mines and Metallurgy in addition to its first shutout since the 1996 season.